 Square waves, or non-elephant biology

-How to analyze non-sine waveforms if all the electronic theory deals in sines?
+How to think about non-sine waveforms if all the electronic theory deals in sines?

 Luckily, there’s one invaluable and accessible trick for dealing with non-elephant square waves: as it turns out, they can be approximated as a sum of a sine wave at the fundamental frequency, plus sine waves at that frequency’s odd multiples.
 Specifically, the time-domain formula is: